Ma and Pa Kettle Back on the Farm

-Ma and Pa Kettle Back on the Farm is a 1951 American comedy film directed by Edward Sedgwick.
-It is the third installment of Universal-International's Ma and Pa Kettle series starring Marjorie Main and Percy Kilbride.
-It was also the last completed film of director Sedgwick's long career.
+Ma and Pa Kettle Back on the Farm is a 1951 Universal Pictures American comedy film.
+It is the third installment of Universal-International's Ma and Pa Kettle series starring Marjorie Main and Percy Kilbride and the final completed film of director Edward Sedgwick's long career.

 Plot

-In July 1950, Ma and Pa Kettle come home after their fun and exciting trip to New York City only to find out that they're going to become grandparents.
-Tom's wife Kim is expecting a child.
-As Tom frets about the pregnancy, the whole Kettle household is happy with the family's newest addition.
-Right in the middle of their breakfast the Kettles receive a telegram delivered by Alvin, the Western Union delivery boy, from Jonathan and Elizabeth Parker (Kim's parents) declaring that they will soon arrive at the Kettle house to see the newborn.

-Ma hushes everybody, but to her surprise the in-laws have just arrived and are waiting for them outside.
-Ma goes out to greet them but the Kettle children fight over the Parkers' luggage which they're supposed to bring into the house.
-The Parkers are refined Bostonians and their first impression of the Kettles leaves them astounded.
-Ma and Elizabeth don't get acquainted very well—which is the reason why the Kettles leave their ultra-modern house to return to their beloved ramshackle farmhouse.
+Ma and Pa Kettle return home from a New York City pleasure trip and learn that their son Tom and his wife Kim are expecting a child.
+The Kettles receive a telegram from Kim's parents Jonathan and Elizabeth Parker, refined Bostonians, declaring that they will soon arrive to see the baby, a boy also named Jonathan.
+The Parkers arrive and are astounded upon their first impression of the Kettles.
+Ma and Elizabeth don't get acquainted very well—which is the reason why the Kettles leave their modern house to return to their beloved ramshackle farmhouse.

-While Pa and his Indian friends, Geoduck and the mute Crowbar, go to work blasting a new well, two shady men searching for uranium deposits find evidence of the ore in the farm soil.
-Soon after, Pa falls into the well, and when he climbs out he finds that he can generate electricity spontaneously.
-Mr. Parker, a retired mine owner who, unlike his wife, appreciates the Kettles' hominess, deduces that Pa's radioactivity must be due to uranium-rich soil in his coveralls pockets.
+While Pa and his Indian friends, Geoduck and the mute Crowbar, blast a new well, two shady men searching for uranium deposits find evidence in the farm soil.
+Pa falls into the well, and upon climbing out he discovers that he can spontaneously generate electricity.
+Mr. Parker, a retired mine owner appreciates the Kettles' hominess, deduces that Pa's radioactivity must be the result of uranium-rich soil in his pockets.
 He informs the Kettles that they are about to become very rich.
 They then discuss with Geoduck, Crowbar and their friend, local salesman Billy Reed, how they would like to share the profits among them all.